gopakumarce/R2/Docs/tryme.md

 ```

 ## Contributing to R2

-Note that the tryme.sh does the compilation (cargo build), and since tryme.sh is run as sudo to create interfaces etc.., the build target objects will be created with different permissions.
-You can do a 'sudo cargo clean' and build again without sudo.

 To contribute to R2, pull R2, make bug fixes, run "cargo test" and ensure everything passes and send a merge request.
 If you are adding new functionalities, there should be unit test cases which can be run by cargo test.